2009 Guinean protests: Government reaction

 Camara, in an interview to Radio France Internationale (RFI) said that the troops responsible for the killings were "uncontrollable elements in the military" and "Even I, as head of state in this very tense situation, cannot claim to be able to control those elements in the military".
 He also denied any responsibility for the killings, claiming that he did not issue any shooting orders, and was in his office.
 Camara has also denied knowledge of sexual assaults by soldiers.
 He later called for a UN investigation into the incident, an African mediator between the various Guinean political parties and a national unity government.
 The Economic Community of West African States (ECOWAS) dispatched President Blaise Compaoré of Burkina Faso to act as a mediator.
 The proposal for national unity government was rejected by the opposition, calling it a tactic to divert attention from the massacre.

 On 7 October, Camara announced a 31-member commission, including 7 judges from the Justice Ministry, to investigate the details behind the incident.
 Camara claimed that it would be an independent inquiry.

-The long-awaited trial for the killings in the stadium is scheduled to begin on September 28, 2022.
+The long-awaited trial for the killings in the stadium began on September 28, 2022, by which time Camara had left office.
+On 4 November 2023, a heavily armed group broke Camara and three other officials out of the Conakry jail during clashes that left nine people dead.
+He was recaptured hours later.
+On July 31, 2024, Camara was convicted for the killings and was sentenced to 20 years' imprisonment.
+On March 28, 2025 Camara was granted a humanitarian pardon by President Mamady Doumbouya.

 Death toll controversy

 Three days after the incident, the junta stuck to asserting a death toll of 56, while they were accused of secretly burying several bodies in the Alpha Yaya Diallo military camp.
-Both, Guinean Organisation for the Defence of Human Rights (OGDH) and African Assembly for the Defense of Human Rights (RADDHO) confirmed that it had received requests from families to look into the alleged clandestine burials performed by the military.
+Both, Guinean Organisation for the Defence of Human Rights (OGDH) and African Assembly for the Defence of Human Rights (RADDHO) confirmed that it had received requests from families to look into the alleged clandestine burials performed by the military.
 The cold rooms at a hospital were opened for journalists on 1 October.
-Dr. Hassan Bah, the forensic expert who allowed the media into the morgues denied the occurrence of any secret burials by soldiers.
+Hassan Bah, the forensic expert who allowed the media into the morgues denied the occurrence of any secret burials by soldiers.